-149 Giving way when lines of traffic merge into a single line of traffic
+149 Giving way when lines of traffic merge into a single line of traffic collision-see the definition in the dictionary.

 A driver in a line of traffic that is merging with one or more lines of traffic travelling in the same direction as the driver must give way to a vehicle in another line of traffic if any part of the vehicle is ahead of the driver's vehicle.